wellkochi/ETH_Terra/README.md

 ([Source](https://github.com/decred/atomicswap))

 ### DNF Wallet (mimic)
 Like aforementioned, DNF is still under development, so we will create a blockchain to mimic Dfinity blockchain.
-You will need to do two things:
+**You will need to do two things:
 1. Use MultiChain to create your own blockchain.
 Please proceed to [here](https://www.multichain.com/getting-started/).
-2. Once the blockchain is built, proceed to [here](https://www.multichain.com/developers/atomic-exchange-transactions/) to do a simple Atomic exchange.
+2. Once the mimic blockchain is built, proceed to [here](https://www.multichain.com/developers/atomic-exchange-transactions/) to do a simple Atomic exchange.**
-Once you are done, you can start to run computation on the mimic Dfinity blockchain using DNF token.
+After the Atomic exchange, you will have the the mimic tokens in the blockchain you build

 ## Notes:
 **To prevent double-spending:** As MultiChain explained here: